-Inspired by the past, owners Andrea and David Ritchie are sensitively restoring the buildings including an elegant homestead, the old store, coach sheds, stables and barns.
+Inspired by the past, owners Andrea and David Ritchie have sensitively restored the buildings including an elegant homestead, the old store, coach sheds, stables and barns.
 Landscaping highlights the original central courtyard and gardens.

 Eleven rooms, divided into Stables and Lodge accommodation, superbly blend the old with the new creating a contemporary ambience integrally linked with bygone days.
-The renowned Olivers Restaurant will reopen once its refurbishment is complete.
+The renowned Olivers Restaurant and a craft brewery will open once their refurbishment is complete.